The perfect 3-day Itinerary for Carmel, CA: A Weekend Getaway

 Evening

 And that concludes Three MAGICAL days in Carmel!
-This is definitely a bucket list location and I cannot wait to come back after COVID as well to explore more of the area and when everything opens back up I am coming back for POINT LOBOS – Bluefish Cove is one of the prettiest paces in California – and MONTEREY BAY AQUARIUM – One of the neatest aquariums in California with jellyfish, sharks, octopuses and everything in between.
+This is definitely a bucket list location and I cannot wait to come back for POINT LOBOS – Bluefish Cove is one of the prettiest places in California – and MONTEREY BAY AQUARIUM – One of the neatest aquariums in California with jellyfish, sharks, octopuses, and everything in between.

 So GO VISIT CARMEL!
 And let us know what you think or if you discover any other hidden gems we may have missed!